AdobeDocs/experience-platform.en/help/ingestion/batch-ingestion/partial.md

 >[!NOTE]
 >
->If error diagnostics are not available, the following error message will appear:
+>If error diagnostics are not available, the following error message will appear instead:
 > ```json
 > {
 >     "errors": [{